elabftw/elabdoc/config_examples/apache/README.md

 ProxyPassReverse "/" "http://localhost:3148/"
 ~~~

-## Using mod_proxy to run eLabFTW Docker container in https mode
+## Reverse proxy for a container in https mode

 You will need `mod_ssl` activated.